ULB-Metronu/georges/docs/modules/manzoni/madx_validation.rst

 Two methods are available to validate the Twiss functions
 *********************************************************

-If you want a valdation of the line with `MAD-X`, there is two possibilities:
+If you want a validation of the line with :code:`MAD-X`, there is two possibilities:
     * Use a TwissObserver
     * Use Manzoni.twiss() to compute the Twiss functions along the line